 The Ninja Bus is not the most important thing in Hakone, but it is definitely a one-of-a-kind experience.
 The bus is called Water Spider which is actually the name of a ninja technique that allows you to walk on the water.
 Yes, you guessed that right, this is the bus that enters the waters of Lake Ashi.

-There are several bus rides during the day, usually seven, and they start from 9.30 am.
+There are several bus rides during the day, usually seven, and they start at 9.30 am.
 The last ride starts around 3.45 pm, so make sure you get there before to have a chance to try this bus “cruise”.
 The best part of this experience is definitely the moment when the bus leaves the road and enters the lake’s waters, splashing water everywhere.
 If you’re a fan of unusual experiences, you might give this bus a try.

 Since there are limited places on the bus (around 42 places per ride), you should get your ticket in advance and reserve your seat.
 Tickets for the Ninja Bus can be bought easily on klook, for example, when preparing your trip to Japan.

 Honestly, I think that Hakone is really worth the visit because there is so much to see and do that you can never be bored.
-There’s nature everywhere for a relaxing experience, but it is also combined with fun moments like the Owakudani valley, the Yunessun Spa Resort or the pirate ships.
+There’s nature everywhere for a relaxing experience, but it is also combined with fun moments like the Owakudani Valley, the Yunessun Spa Resort, or the pirate ships.

 How many days should I spend in Hakone?